Helping you grow closer to God

 “And the way you’re successful is this, it’s real easy, you know?
 You get up earlier than everybody else, you set very clear goals, you develop a strategy to get there, and when they’re sleeping you work.
 And when they go to bed, you keep working.
 And I’ll tell you what, son, you’ll be successful and when you’re successful, you’ll be happy.”

 And so I became a workaholic by the time I was thirteen, I had six or seven yards, three paper routes at one time.
-I decided, “I’m going to date a pretty cheerleader, I’m going to get a basketball scholarship, I’m going to graduate in the top of my class, I’m going to be in this club, and be all-league in this and that.”
+I lent my parents three thousand dollars when I was thirteen years old, at six percent interest.
+I decided, I read an article about Pete Maravich when I was about seventh grade and I saw all the drills that he did and started doing those drills for about eight or nine hours a day and decided, “I’m going to date a pretty cheerleader, I’m going to get a basketball scholarship, I’m going to graduate in the top of my class, I’m going to be in this club, and be all-league in this and that.”

 So the realization of my need came the night that I graduated from high school.
-A gal named Jackie turned to me and said, “You must be very happy tonight.”
+I vividly remember sitting in an empty apartment off Ohio State’s campus with about twenty-five or thirty people and as a, in those days they called it a “reefer” a “joint,” whatever you call it.
+But they were passing it around, and we were telling stories about high school, and as it came around a gal named Jackie turned to me and said, “You must be very happy tonight.”

 And I didn’t realize, see, every single person pursues something or someone that you believe is going to make you happy.
 Everyone behaves in a way that makes sense to them.
 Even if you don’t articulate it, even if you don’t think it through your behavior, your energy, your time, your money – it all, I mean, if you could put it all together, all of us go towards something that makes sense.